KDKB

-KDKB (93.3 MHz "Alt AZ 93-3") is a commercial FM radio station broadcasting to the Phoenix metropolitan area with its city of license in Mesa, Arizona.
+KDKB (93.3 FM "Alt AZ 93-3") is a commercial radio station broadcasting to the Phoenix metropolitan area with its city of license in Mesa, Arizona.
 It is owned by Hubbard Broadcasting, Inc. with the license held by Phoenix FCC License Sub, LLC.
-It airs an Alternative Rock radio format.
+It airs an alternative rock radio format.
 Its studios are located in Phoenix, while its transmitter is in South Mountain Park.

 History

-KYEW (1960-1962)
+KYEW (1960–1962)

 The first radio station on 93.3 in Phoenix was short-lived KYEW, owned by Frank S. Barc, which went on the air May 9, 1960.
 KYEW's license was canceled and its call letters deleted as of April 18, 1962.

-Easy listening (1968-1971)
+Easy listening (1968–1971)

 On April 20, 1968, the current 93.3 license first signed on the air as the sister station to 1510 AM (now KFNN).
 Originally, the station was KMND, broadcasting an easy listening music format branded as "Command Radio".

-Rock (1971-2014)
+Rock (1971–2014)

-On August 23, 1971, the format was changed to Progressive Rock.
-In many respects, this format was a continuation of the freeform format of KCAC, a daytime-only station that was going bankrupt.
+On August 23, 1971, the format was changed to progressive rock.
+In many respects, this format was a continuation of the free-form format of KCAC, a daytime-only station that was going bankrupt.
 According to KDKB co-owner Dwight Tindle, he and KCAC program director, William Edward "Bill" Compton, "invented KDKB" and its air sound.
-Moreover, Compton and several of KCAC's DJs were hired to staff KDKB.
+Moreover, Compton and several of KCAC's DJs were hired to staff KDKB and they originally intended to continue its free-form format.
+In a 1971 Arizona Republic article announcing the new station, Tindle is quoted about the format:

+Despite these intentions, KDKB quickly became a conventional progressive-rock station and evolved into one of the most powerful album oriented rock (AOR) stations in Phoenix.
+It was the first AOR station in the Phoenix media market, and one of the first AOR stations in America.

 KDKB-FM's rock format was simulcast on 1510 KDKB (AM).
 In 1978, the AM simulcast was broken and 1510 changed formats to oldies.
-The AM call letters were changed to KDJQ ("The Golden Rock") with program director Robert M. Chenault and morning DJ Griffin Gary "Toad Hall" Kinsey, followed later by Bruce "Brother" Baumbush.
+The AM call letters were changed to KDJQ ("The Golden Rock") with program director Robert M. Chenault and morning DJ Griffin Gary "Toad Hall" Kinsey, followed later by Bruce "Brother Bruce" Baumbush.
 In 1980, the format on KDJQ changed to new wave music for a brief time, with Jonathan "Johnny D." Dixon as the program director and Jonathan L as assistant program director, music director, and evening personality.
 1510 is now broadcasting a Financial/Business News format as KFNN.
-KDKB was the first Album Oriented Rock (AOR) station in the Phoenix media market, and one of the first AOR stations in America.

 Throughout the 1980s, KDKB evolved into more of an adult-leaning direction focusing on the classic rock artists.

 A favorite segment during the summer in the early 80's was reading listener shared "Dashboard Recipes" at noon.
 Everything from cookies and pastries to nachos and slow cooked chili were favorites.